-I use brushes, knives and trowels to add, squeegees, turpentine wipes and sanding to subtract.
+I am as driven by paint’s malleability as I am by my need to express the indefinable.
+I use brushes, knives and trowels to apply paint.
+To subtract I use squeegees, turpentine wipes and sandpaper.
 I often make my own paint to enhance the tinting strength of the colors.